 We want to share all the wonderful qualities of the lovely tradescantia zebrina – from its interesting history and how you can take care of it!

 Lucky for us, zebrina plants are quite easy to take care of!
 This is why they’re starting to become everyone’s go-to houseplant lately, and we definitely don’t blame them.
-Here’s a few tips on how to keep your striped friends happy and thriving:
+Here are a few tips on how to keep your striped friends happy and thriving:

 - Zebrinas grow best in partially shaded areas if they’re placed outdoors; if you decide to have them freshen up your indoor space, they can tolerate full all-day light.
 Don’t hesitate to put them right by bright, well-lit windows!